Treating scoliosis with magnetic rods

 The technology means children endure fewer surgeries.

-Physicians with Vanderbilt’s Division of Pediatric Orthopaedics have begun using magnetically controlled growing rods to correct scoliosis in young children, reducing their need for frequent surgeries and anesthesia.
+Physicians with Vanderbilt’s Division of Pediatric Orthopaedics have begun using magnetic rods for scoliosis in young children.
+The controlled, magnetic growth of these rods results in a decrease in frequent surgeries and anesthesia.

 Traditional growing rods have required minor surgery with general anesthesia about every six months to lengthen the rods as the child grows.